-With Christmas seeming a distant memory and everyone either going back to work or school, it’s a good time to start thinking about the year ahead.
+With Christmas seeming a distant memory and everyone either going back to work or school, January’s a good time to start thinking about the year ahead.
 Did you set yourself any New Year resolutions?
 One of these may be to look at improving your finances and getting your expenses organised.
 You might be looking to save for a wedding, holiday abroad or generally just putting some money aside.
 If this is the case, you’re probably thinking of ways to cut down your monthly spending, or savvy ways to live cheaper.
 Keep reading for ways to help you spring clean your finances.

 What did you spend last year?

 A good place to start when planning your finances is to identify how much you spent last year and what you actually spent it on.
 Follow these simply steps to break down your finances.

 1. Access your internet banking/statement

 One of the easiest ways to calculate your monthly out goings is to look at your internet banking.
 Most banks allow you to see your monthly statements online, that way you can make sure your spending is accurate.
 If you don’t have internet banking, you may receive monthly statements in the post or you may be able to request these from your bank.

 Ask yourself this… do you know how much you spend each month on direct debits/standing orders?
 If not, it’s best to write down each payment and add up the figures.
 If you’ve not looked at this in detail before it may be a good way of seeing where you can save.
 Here’s some examples to help you: